 5.3 The Global Observing System shall be composed of integrated subsystems: the surface-based subsystem and the space-based subsystem.

-5.4 The surface-based subsystem shall be composed of the Regional Basic Synoptic Networks (RBSNs) and the Antarctic Observing Network of surface and upper-air stations; climatological stations; Global Climate Observing System stations; aircraft meteorological stations; and other types of station and special station, as detailed in Annex V (Manual on the Global Observing System (WMO-No. 544)), Volume I.
+5.4 The surface-based subsystem shall be composed of the Regional Basic Observing Networks (RBONs); Global Climate Observing System stations; aircraft meteorological stations; and other types of station and special stations, as detailed in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).

 5.5 The space-based subsystem shall be composed of three elements: (a) a space segment with: (i) operational satellites on geostationary Earth orbit; (ii) operational satellites on distributed, sun-synchronous, low Earth orbits; (iii) other operational or sustained satellites or instruments on appropriate orbits; and (iv) research and development satellites; (b) an associated ground segment for data reception, dissemination and stewardship; and (c) a user segment.

-5.6 The Global Observing System shall be established and operated in accordance with the provisions set out in Annex V (Manual on the Global Observing System (WMO-No. 544)), Volume I; Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)); and in the International Cloud Atlas (WMO-No. 407), Volume I.
+5.6 The Global Observing System shall be established and operated in accordance with the provisions set out in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)); and in the Annex I (International Cloud Atlas (WMO-No. 407).

 6. ATTRIBUTES SPECIFIC TO THE OBSERVING COMPONENT OF THE GLOBAL ATMOSPHERE WATCH